Trustees and sponsor

-In appointing Governors, the Governing Body looks to ensure there is an appropriate mix of skills background and experience.
-See our Governors' biographies below.
+In appointing Trustees, the Board of Trustees look to ensure there is an appropriate mix of skills background and experience.
+See our Trustees' biographies below.

 Louise Prince - Chair of trustees, chair of hr committee and Member of Education Committee

 My twin passions are education and community involvement, and my role as a Governor at Alec Reed allows me to indulge both.
 I have degrees in Humanities and in Psychology, and am active on the local community sports scene, being heavily involved in both parkrun and junior parkrun locally.

 I spent many years working in the BBC before leaving to work in the Extending Learning team in a school in Hillingdon.